Get News & Updates Directly To Your Inbox

 HPV vaccine.
 If there was a shot that could prevent cancer, there's a strong likelihood you'd get it, right?
-Well, the HPV vaccine protects you from certain strains of the human papillomavirus (HPV) – a sexually transmitted disease that can lead to a long list of health issues – genital warts, as well as cancer of the cervix, vulva, vagina, penis and anus.
+Well, the HPV vaccine protects you from certain strains of the human papillomavirus (HPV), a sexually transmitted disease.
+HPV can lead to a long list of health issues – genital warts, as well as cancer of the cervix, vulva, vagina, penis and anus.
 If you didn’t start the HPV vaccine series (three shots) when you were 11 or 12, you should be vaccinated before you are 27 (if you are female) and before you are 22 (if you are male).
 Guys between the ages of 22 and 26, who have not gotten the shots before, should talk to their doctor about getting vaccinated.

 Seasonal flu vaccine.
 While you might be able to fight off the flu within a few days, your grandparents and other people with a weakened immune system you come in contact with may not be so fortunate.
 The flu can lead to complications such as bronchitis, sinus infections and pneumonia – which could be life-threatening for older adults.
 The CDC recommends that everyone over six months old get a flu vaccine each flu season.

 Meningococcal conjugate vaccine.
 Say that three times fast!
 It may be wordy, but this vaccine is effective.
 It protects against bacterial meningitis, an infection that causes the membranes surrounding the brain and spine to swell.
 If you haven’t gotten vaccinated, do so – especially if you’re going into your freshman year at college and plan on living in close quarters like the dorms.